Guide to Coffee Shops

 Bonus: Bakery items including fresh bread and sweet treats

-Red Truck Bakery located in a renovated old gas station in Warrenton serves fresh baked goods and fresh brewed coffee with a local and sustainable focus.
-They get the ingredients for their baked goods from local farms to keep their food as fresh as possible.
+Located in a renovated old gas station, Red Truck Bakery serves fresh baked goods and fresh brewed coffee with a local and sustainable focus.
+They get ingredients for their baked goods from local farms to keep their food as fresh as possible.
 The coffee they brew is obtained through direct trade, which means the producer is paid a fair price with no middle man.

 Loudoun County